How To Stand Out To Employers When Applying Online

 Create An Online Presence

 Rachel Dotson of ZipRecruiter suggests creating an about.me profile, complete with links to your various social and professional profiles online.
-Include the link in your resume alongside your name and contact information, and also use include under your signature in your cover letter.
+Include the link in your resume alongside your name and contact information (at least add a link to your LinkedIn profile!), and also include it under your signature in your cover letter.
 If you have a professional portfolio, make sure you include that as well.

 "Because your resume will likely be viewed on the computer," she says, "it will be easy for the hiring manager to click through to your about.me page, where he or she can then browse your online presence."